| A | B | C | D | E | F | G | H | I | K | L | M | N | O | P | Q | R | S | T | V | W |

 Scalping: A strategy of buying at the bid and selling at the offer as soon as possible.
 Nothing to do with those monkeys who try to sell you concert tickets at three times the face value right outside of the venue.

-Segregated Account: This means that your account is separated from your broker's accounts.
-In the event that the broker were to declare bankrupcy, your money will be protected since it will not be linked to the broker but to you.
+Segregated Account: An account that is kept separate from your broker's accounts.
+This type of account is only used for clients' deposits and withdrawls.
+In the event that your broker declares bankrupcy, your money will be protected since it will not be linked to your broker's balance sheet.

 Sell Limit order: An order to sell at a price that is higher than the current price. (see picture)